vazco/uniforms/docs/api-helpers.md

 ## `randomIds`

 Generates random ID, based on given prefix.
 Use it, if you want to have random but deterministic strings.
-If no prefix is provided, a unique 'uniforms-X' prefix will be used generated.
+If no prefix is provided, a unique `uniforms-X` prefix will be used generated.

 ```tsx
 import { randomIds } from 'uniforms';